denten-books/plain-text/supporting-docs/book-proposal/proposal.md

 literary-theoretical concern leads to the broader question of empowered human--computer interaction.
-Building on the work of scholars like Jerome Mcgann, Wendy Hui Kyong Chun, Katherine Hayles, Matthew Kirschenbaum, Lori Emerson, Lisa Gitelman and Johanna Drucker, I contend that textual legibility is becoming increasingly crucial to a critical understanding of what it means to remain human in a digital world.
+Building on the work of scholars like Jerome Mcgann, Wendy Hui Kyong Chun, Katherine Hayles, Matthew Kirschenbaum, Lori Emerson, Lisa Gitelman, and Johanna Drucker, I contend that textual legibility is becoming increasingly crucial to a critical understanding of what it means to remain human in a digital world.